Jack Calmes: Patents

 The patents were both filed by Calmes as a representative of Syncrolite and granted in 2009.
 The patents he held as part of Showco were sold when he left the company, as part of the corporation's intellectual property, although Calmes did keep a percentage of the patent.

 The abstract for the "pattern generator for a light fixture" reads:

 An apparatus includes a first flexible material that has a first area with a first texture that produces a first predetermined amount of diffusion of a beam of light, where the first texture produces at least some diffusion in the beam of light.
 The apparatus also includes a second flexible material attached to a first portion of the first area, where the second flexible material reduces the amount of diffusion of the beam of light produced by the first texture of the first portion of the first area.
 A light fixture includes a light fixture and the first flexible material coupled to a scrolling mechanism.
 The scrolling mechanism is operable to position a selected area of the first flexible material such that a beam of light from the light source passes through a first area of the first flexible material.

 The abstract for the "method and apparatus for a scrollable modifier for a light fixture" reads: A light fixture includes a light source, a first flexible material coupled to a first scrolling mechanism, and a second flexible material coupled to a second scrolling mechanism.
 The first flexible material includes a first pattern generator and the first scrolling mechanism is operable to move the first pattern generator from a first position to a second position in a beam of light from the light source.
 The second flexible material includes a second pattern generator and the second scrolling mechanism is operable to move the second pattern generator to a third position in the beam of light.
 A changing pattern is produced in the beam of light.

 Personal life

 In 1967, Calmes married Dallas native Morgan Fairchild, to whom he would remain married for six years, before divorcing in 1973.
 Calmes married Lynn Lenau in 1975, before divorcing in 1989.
 He wed his third wife, Susie Calmes (née Coniglio), in 1989, and the couple lived in Dallas, where they were partners in Syncrolite.

-Jack Calmes died at home at the age of 71.
+Jack Calmes died from cancer at home at the age of 71.